How to prevent and treat summer rashes

 Take a cool bath or shower, or apply a damp cloth or ice pack for up to 20 minutes at a time, to ease itching.

 Calamine lotion will help calm symptoms.
 If it’s severe, a pharmacist may recommend hydrocortisone cream (for children over the age of 10) or oral antihistamines.
 Avoid using scented shower gels or creams.
+A GP can help with how to prevent heat rash if over-the-counter options don't work.

 Eczema is characterised by dry, cracked and itchy skin and is treated with a moisturising emollient.
 Choose the right one for specific problems: